rafaelrmb/rafaelrmb/README.md

 ## Who am I?
 ### Hi there 👋
-A Frontend Web Developer who's currently diving into the world of React and Angular.
+A Frontend Web Developer who's currently diving into the world of Angular and Java.
 I'm passionate about coding and sharing knowledge!

 Always down to collaborate and chat about tech, games and movies so don't hesitate to reach out and say hi!